DataverseLabs/pyinterpolate/paper/paper.md

 ## 3. Create theoretical semivariogram or regularize areal aggregated values

-Semivariogram modeling is fully automated and best model is selected based on the lowest error between chosen model type (*spherical*, *linear*, *gaussian* or *exponential*) and experimental semivariogram.
+Semivariogram modeling is fully automated and best model is selected based on the lowest error between chosen model type from *spherical*, *linear*, *gaussian* or *exponential* models and the experimental curve.
 Deconvolution of areal semivariogram is a more complex problem and it's algorithm is described in [@Goovaerts:2007].
-Pyinterpolate’s implementation divides semivariogram regularization into two parts.
-First part is initial preparation of data and development of the first optimized theoretical model.
+Pyinterpolate implementation divides semivariogram regularization into two parts.
+First part is an initial preparation of data and a development of the first optimized theoretical model.
 In a second step a areal semivariogram is regularized in a loop.
 It is a time consuming process.
 Computation time directly depends on the number of points of the support.

 Experimental semivariogram and theoretical model of areal data along with first output of regularization may be checked before the main loop to be sure that process can be modeled with Kriging method. \autoref{fig4} presents initial (baseline) semivariograms and \autoref{fig5} shows those after regularization.
 After the procedure we are able to export a model for the Poisson Kriging.